Tuesday, December 21, 2010

 We love to receive Christmas cards at our house.
 Every year, we seem to get a few more than the year before and finding the space for them can be tricky.
 I was flipping through a Pottery Barn Kids catalog and came upon a page that showed Christmas cards hanging from some kind of string.
 I thought to myself, "I can do that...for cheap!"
 I nailed a nail in the wall, tied twine around the nail and then nailed the nail in completely.
 I did the same on the opposite wall.
 The twine is about 16 ft. long.
 We have received one card, thanks Laura. :) I used a binder clip (purchased at Office Max) to hang the card on the twine.

+I used to place and hang the cards on the mantle, but as you can tell, it has been over-taken.
 I also used to tape them above the archway between our entryway and dining room but I wanted to try something new.

 What do you do with all of your fabulous Christmas cards?